 Prospective PhD students will enter the program with a master’s degree in Women, Gender, and Sexuality Studies or a related discipline and will complete 72 credits (36 dissertation credits, 39-40 course credits) beyond their MA (in excess of the university requirement of 108 credits for the PhD).
 No more than two “slash” courses will be accepted toward the degree.

 Some of the required courses are also part of the requirements for the MA.
 If a student completes the MA at OSU and is accepted into the PhD program, that student will take alternative courses as deterrmined by the faculty.

 WGSS 611.
-Colloquium (1 cred.)
-(Students must take 4 terms of colloquium and must present dissertation research once.)
+Colloquium (1 credit) (Students must take 4 terms of colloquium and must present dissertation research once.)

 WGSS 616.
 Multiracial, Transnational, Queer Feminisms I (4 credits)

 WGSS 617.
-Multiracial, Transnational, Queer Feminisms II (4)
+Multiracial, Transnational, Queer Feminisms II (4 credits)